 Amber Edwards is Co-Director and Co-Producer, with Hudson West partner Dave Davidson, of the feature documentary “Vince Giordano–There’s a Future in the Past.”
-The 90-minute film about the hot jazz bandleader is distributed by First Run Features.
+The 90-minute film about the hot jazz bandleader and preservationist is distributed by First Run Features.

 Music and Musicians

 Amber directed and produced, with Davidson as Co-Producer and Director of Photography, all nine episodes of the PBS series “Michael Feinstein’s American Songbook.”
 The series ran from 2010-2013, and is available on DVD and Blu-ray.
 Season One received the ASCAP Deems Taylor Broadcast Award for Outstanding Musical Content, as well as two International Documentary Association Award nominations.

 She profiled the legendary Broadway composer/lyricist in “Words and Music by Jerry Herman” (PBS, 2008) which she directed, produced, and edited.
 And she traveled to Moscow to make “Vladimir Feltsman: Journey From Home” (PBS, 1993) following the refusenik concert pianist on his first trip back to the Soviet Union after he had emigrated to the USA.